-In the theory of Lebesgue spaces, one evaluates the integrated value of a function $f$ in some power scale $\avalof f ^ \alpha$, $1 \leq \alpha < \infty$.
-Then, one computes the norm as $\normat \alpha f = \left(\int \avalof f ^ \alpha\right)^{1/\alpha}$.
-In Orlicz spaces, we use a more general scale $\Phi(f)$, for example, $\Phi(f) = \cosh f - 1$.
-The presentation below is not the most general possible, but nevertheless it covers all the examples in our scope.\footnote{The monograph by Adams and Fournier \cite[Ch.
-8]{adams|fournier:2003} and the Musielak monograph \cite[Ch.~I-II]{musielak:1983} provide basic references to this topic.}
+In Lebesgue spaces, one evaluates a function $f$ in some power scale $\avalof f ^ \alpha$, $1 \leq \alpha < \infty$.
+Then, one computes the norm as $\normat \alpha f ^ \alpha = \int \avalof f ^ \alpha$.
+In Orlicz spaces, one uses a more general scale $\Phi(f)$, for example, $\Phi(f) = \cosh f - 1$.
+The review below does not cover the most general case, but it is general enough for our scope.
+The monograph by Adams and Fournier \cite[Ch.
+8]{adams|fournier:2003} and the Musielak monograph \cite[Ch.~I-II]{musielak:1983} provide basic references to this topic.

 If $\phi \in C[0,+\infty[$ satisfies: \begin{enumerate} \item $\phi(0)=0$, \item $\phi$ is strictly increasing, and \item $\lim_{u \to +\infty} \phi(u) = +\infty$, \end{enumerate} its primitive function